f5devcentral/f5-rseries-training/docs/rseries_deploying_a_bigip_next_tenant.rst

   :align: center
   :scale: 70%

-Eventually, you will see various containers starting up and showing **Pending** status.
+Eventually, you will see various pods starting up and showing **Pending** status.

 .. image:: images/rseries_deploying_a_bigip_next_tenant/tenant11ab.png
   :align: center
   :scale: 70%

-You can continue monitor until they all go into the **Running** phase.
+You can continue monitor the pods until they all go into the **Running** phase.
 This means that the tenant is now operational.
-If there were issues with any of the containers starting it would show up in this webUI page.
+If there were issues with any of the containers starting, it would show up in this webUI page.

 .. image:: images/rseries_deploying_a_bigip_next_tenant/tenant11ac.png
   :align: center